CorrDetective/CorrDetective.github.io/index.md

     <div width="100%" style="text-align:center">
     <img src="https://user-images.githubusercontent.com/100126005/160821647-d2813a16-bf29-4dc7-ad24-adebc7142bab.gif" alt="stock_animation">
     </div>
-    <em>Animation of the result set (i.e. highly correlated triplets) when running CDStream on TAQ dataset</em>
+    <em>Animation of the result set (i.e. highly correlated triplets) when running CDStream on Trade and Quote dataset</em>
 </p>

 A you can see, CDStream is able to monitor the correlations of combinations in the result set as well as identify new combinations that enter the set.
 This feature is essential if one wants to **analyze complex temporal relations in datasets** (i.e. correlations that exist only for some time) and/or the effect that sudden events have on correlations.
 Example use cases include;